nicholasphair/moralpain_config/README.md

 ## Build image from Dockerfile

-To build a new version of the clean_lean image, run the following command in a terminal with this directory as the current working directory:
+To build a new version of the clean_lean image, run the following command in a terminal with this directory as the current working directory.
+The repository image name is kevinsullivan/clean_lean.
+It will have the tag, *latest*.
 ``` sh
 docker build -t kevinsullivan/clean_lean:latest . -m 8g
 ```
-The repository name of the image is kevinsullivan/clean_lean.
-It will have the tag, *latest*.

 ## Push image to DockerHub